LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

   - Changed date format from MM/DD/YYYY to DD/MM/YYYY by changing the format to text and then back to date using the USA standard.
   - Removed empty columns.
   - Consolidated all "Other" responses into a single category using divide column by delimiter.
-  - Made an average yearly salary by duplicating the salary, using divide column by delimiter, custom column and changed format to decimal.
+  - Made an average yearly salary by duplicating the salary, using divide column by delimiter, custom column and changing format to decimal.
 - **Exploratory data analysis and dashboard creation**:
   - Made the headline "Data Professionals Survey Breakdown" with a blue background.
   - Made a card with the number of survey takers.